101 Best Practices to Recognize Your Housekeeping Team

 A game of skill, coordination, and silliness!
 Get an assortment of 10 objects of various sizes and shapes—paper wads, empty paper coffee cups, empty water bottles, shampoo bottles, and so on.
 Then see who can throw the most objects into a wastebasket from a distance of 10 or 15 feet.

 70. Daily Themes.

-Hilton Garden Inn Gettysburg, PA, had a different theme for each day of Housekeeping Week.
+Hilton Garden Inn Gettysburg had a different theme for each day of Housekeeping Week.
 One day was “Dress Up Your Carts,” and all of the Housekeepers had a blast decorating their carts however they pleased.

 71. Volleyball and Night Fishing.

 Conrad Maldives Rangali Island wrapped up its week of festivities with the distribution of prizes and certificates, followed by a volleyball match and night fishing with the Management Team.

 72. Food and Fun.